 I’d be grateful for any feedback on whether the new stuff does or doesn’t work, especially if you’re visually impaired and/or using a phone.
 I don’t care about whether anyone dislikes the aesthetics of my design: I just want it to be accessible to as many people as possible.

 There’s also some new content today as I’ve started putting guides to historical records on static pages.
 The first is a guide to compounding cases in SP 23.

 Last month’s post was about sequestration (Parliament confiscating the estates of its enemies).
 Later in the First Civil War, Parliament developed a new system called compounding, which allowed sequestered delinquents to get their estates back if they paid a fine and swore an oath that they wouldn’t help the King.
 This process was managed by the Committee for Compounding.
 I’ve written a brief guide to the committee and its records which is available under CC-BY just like the other content on this blog.

 This month’s documents are from the compounding case of Mary Robinson, a widow from Branston in Lincolnshire (no relation as far as I know – my Robinson ancestors were coal miners in Yorkshire, and didn’t move to Lincolnshire until the early 20th century).
 As usual, the quoted text is all in Crown Copyright and released under Open Government Licence.
-Click the thumbnails to see page images on Flickr (non-commercial use only).

 [Edit May 2016: Interesting things that I’ve noticed since posting this are that the inventory was taken quite soon after the Sequestration Ordinance passed, and that the deer hadn’t been massacred.]